Battle of Hürtgen Forest: Second phase

 Attacks by the 8th Infantry Regiment on Rother Weh Creek hit heavy resistance and were repulsed with heavy losses.
 The 22nd failed to take Raven's Hedge (Rabenheck), beaten back by heavy machine-gun and artillery fire along the fire-breaks.
 After three days, there were 300 casualties, including numerous officers and NCOs.

 By 18 November, tanks were deemed essential, so engineers blasted tank routes through the forest.
 Communications and logistics remained a problem, so the next day the attack paused to allow re-supply and evacuation of the wounded.
 German reinforcements arrived from 344th and 353rd Infantry Divisions and resistance stiffened further.

 Responsibility was returned to V Corps and, on 21 November, 8th Division attacked the Weisser Weh Valley, continuing toward Hürtgen.
 The 121st Infantry Regiment hit heavy defenses immediately.
 Despite armored support from the 10th Tank Battalion, daily advances were less than 600 yd.
 Hürtgen was taken on 29 November and the battle continued to Kleinhau, 1 mi north.

-American infantrymen move through Hürtgen on their way to the front lines.
-Company I, 181st Regiment, 8th Infantry Division.